sam-grant/election-predictor/README.md

 - **SVC**: 0.669 probability Republican
 - **XGBoost**: 0.700 probability Republican

-All models predicted a Rebublican victory with high relative confidence, which suggest that this election was driven by uniquely political circumstances during the post-Watergate upheaval.
+All models predicted a Republican victory with high relative confidence, which suggests that this election was driven by uniquely political circumstances during the post-Watergate upheaval.

 **3. Consensus predictions**